^

 Almost always fatal

-Pollution.
-With radionuclide exposure, the whole body is examined with a Geiger counter to detect external contamination.
-To detect internal contamination in the nostrils, ears, mouth and wounds, they are wiped with moist tampons, which are then tested with a counter.
-Urine, feces and vomit should also be checked for radioactivity.
+Contamination.
+For radionuclide exposure, the entire body is examined with a Geiger counter to detect external contamination.
+To detect internal contamination, the nostrils, ears, mouth, and wounds are wiped with wet swabs, which are then tested with a counter.
+Urine, feces, and vomit must also be tested for radioactivity.

 You are reporting a typo in the following text: